 Introduction

-The Lakeland Way is a long-distance walk traversing for 144 miles through picturesque valleys and over mountain passes in the English Lake District.
-Starting and finishing at the small coastal village of Ravenglass, the twelve-day walk will take you through some of the finest of Lakeland scenery.
-The walk follows old coach and drove roads, corpse routes, and tracks used by early traders travelling between the valleys by packhorse.
-Many paths on the Lakeland Way were once used by miners and quarrymen, who walked from the neighbouring hamlets to reach their workplaces in the depths of the fells.
-On some sections you will follow in the footsteps of Roman soldiers, as they marched along the valleys and high over the fells between strategically located forts.
-You will pass close to many important historical sites and immerse yourself in the beauty of the surroundings.
-The Lakeland Way has been devised to take in the scenery, nature and history, rather than being a rush to bag summits along the way.
-It is not an “official route” or waymarked, but is my own personal walk dedicated to the people that have worked and shaped this wonderful landscape.
+The Lakeland Way is a long-distance walk of 144 miles through the picturesque valleys and mountain passes of the English Lake District.
+Starting and finishing at the small coastal village of Ravenglass, this twelve-day journey takes you through some of Lakeland’s finest scenery.
+The route follows old coach and drove roads, corpse routes, and tracks once used by traders travelling between valleys with packhorses.
+Many paths were also walked by miners and quarrymen, making their way from neighbouring hamlets to workplaces deep in the fells.
+On some sections, you can follow in the footsteps of Roman soldiers as they marched through valleys and over high fells between strategically placed forts.
+Along the way, you will pass close to numerous historical sites and fully immerse yourself in the surrounding beauty.

 This is my thank you to Lakeland.